 Secondly, there is no policy against discounting S/4, and we have observed S/4 being quite heavily discounted.

-- SAP has been offering S/4 at a very low price to consulting companies so they can install S/4.
+- SAP has been offering S/4 at a meager price to consulting companies so they can install S/4.
 These consulting companies don’t care about using S/4 for their internal operations, but they want to gain the consulting experience to S/4 so they can advertise this fact and get S/4 business.
 This is precisely what Infosys did, and it is quite unlikely that Infosys paid very much at all for S/4.
-When Infosys communicates to the outside world, they tell companies they made a strategic decision to use S/4, however, in actual fact, they have no need for S/4.
+When Infosys communicates to the outside world, they tell companies they made a strategic decision to use S/4.
+However, they have no need for S/4.

 How SAP HANA is Now Being Discounted